Executive Vice President, Associate Publisher

 A lifelong resident of Connecticut, Jan discovered a passion for reading and writing at an early age.
 She studied English and theater at Southern Connecticut State University and earned a master’s degree in liberal studies/writing at Wesleyan University.

-Joining Global Traveler as senior editor in 2008, Jan enjoys “traveling” the world every day and learning about other countries and cultures through the articles submitted by GT’s team of inspired writers.
+Joining Global Traveler as senior editor in 2008, Hecht enjoys “traveling” the world every day and learning about other countries and cultures through the articles submitted by GT’s team of inspired writers.
 She brings a wealth of teaching, writing and editing experience to her current role: teaching college English composition; tutoring students with learning disabilities in writing; directing an adaptive technology lab for university students with disabilities; writing software documentation; freelance writing and editing for business startups; and — a lifelong dream — owning and operating an independent bookstore.

 Editor in Chief

 Kimberly Krol joined Global Traveler in 2006 as circulation and public relations executive.
 She attended Syracuse University, with a bachelors of science in magazine journalism, and is a die-hard Orange fan.
-Kim received her Masters degree in Writing Studies from St. Joseph’s University in 2012.
+Krol received her Masters degree in Writing Studies from St. Joseph’s University in 2012.

-A 2005 study abroad semester in London sparked Kim’s love of travel, and since then, she’s enjoyed the good fortune to travel to some of the best places in the world.
+A 2005 study abroad semester in London sparked Krol’s love of travel, and since then, she’s enjoyed the good fortune to travel to some of the best places in the world.
 Favorite experiences include hiking the Liwa Desert at sunrise in Abu Dhabi; a waterfall helicopter landing in Kaua’i; watching the Philadelphia Phillies win the 2008 World Series; floating in the Dead Sea in Israel; and watching the bulls run in Pamplona.

 As a recent Temple University graduate with a major in communication studies, Angelique Platas joined the Global Traveler team in 2015 as the assistant advertising and marketing coordinator.